rmeyerth/lard-site/docs/toolkit/tokens/callbacks.md

             String collectionRef = collectionArgs.get(0).getValue(String.class);
             Object suspectedCollection = context.getContextObject(collectionRef);
             if (!(suspectedCollection instanceof Collection)) {
-                throw new ParserException(String.format("The reference used in the for each loop (%s) did not result " + "in a collection.
+                throw new ParserException(String.format("The reference used in the for each loop (%s) " + "did not result in a collection.
 Instead found '%s'", collectionRef, suspectedCollection.getClass().getSimpleName()));
             }
             collection = (Collection<?>)suspectedCollection;
         } else {